dice-cyfronet/atmosphere/doc/api/appliance_types.md

 + `description` (optional) - New appliance type description
 + `shared` (optional) - `true`/`false` - defines if one virtual machine created from this appliance types can be shared amoung many users
 + `scalable` (optional) - `true`/`false` - defines if application delivered by this appliance type is able to be scalled up or down
-+ `visible_for` (optional) - `owner` - default - appliance type can be used only by appliance type owner (in both development and production modes) / `developer` - appliance type can be started only in development mode / `all` - appliance type is production ready - it can be started in both development and production mode by everyone
++ `visible_to` (optional) - `owner` - default - appliance type can be used only by appliance type owner (in both development and production modes) / `developer` - appliance type can be started only in development mode / `all` - appliance type is production ready - it can be started in both development and production mode by everyone
 + `preference_cpu` (optional) - hint for optimalized to determine cpu required by the application installed on appliance type
 + `preference_memory` (optional) - hint for optimalized to determine memory (in MB) required by the application installed on appliance type
 + `preference_disk` (optional) - hint for optimalized to determine disk space (in MB) required by the application installed on appliance type